ibm-cloud-docs/apiconnect/tutorials/tut_expose_soap_service.md

 ## Objective
 {: #object_tut_expose_soap_service}

-In API Manager, create a REST API that accesses an existing SOAP Service and expose it as a REST API.
+In the API Connect V5 API Manager, create a REST API that accesses an existing SOAP Service and expose it as a REST API.

 ## Prerequisites
 {: #prereq_tut_expose_soap_service}